 Written by Robert E. Sheriff, MS, CIH, CSP, President

 Asbestos must be removed from a building before it can be demolished.
+This includes industrial/commercial and residential buildings.

 Asbestos must be identified in any institutional, commercial, or industrial building in the U.S. that is to be demolished.
 The regulation that requires the asbestos identification is the EPA-NESHAP regulation for asbestos to be found in 40CFR Part 61 Subpart M.